potatowire/potatowire.github.io/_pages/books.md

 - [*Sell or Be Sold: How to Get Your Way in Business and in Life*](https://www.amazon.com/dp/B007FUDRB2/?tag=potatowire-20) by Grant Cardone
 - [*Switch: How to Change Things When Change Is Hard*](https://www.amazon.com/dp/B0030DHPGQ/?tag=potatowire-20) by [u'Chip Heath', u'Dan Heath']
 - [*The Power of Broke: How Empty Pockets, a Tight Budget, and a Hunger for Success Can Become Your Greatest Competitive Advantage*](https://www.amazon.com/dp/B00WPQHK14/?tag=potatowire-20) by [u'Daymond John', u'Daniel Paisner']
+- [*Triggers: Creating Behavior That Lasts--Becoming the Person You Want to Be*](https://www.amazon.com/dp/B00N6PEN0Y/?tag=potatowire-20) by [u'Marshall Goldsmith', u'Mark Reiter']